The Catholic Church In Scotland Safeguarding Policy. Scan of Information poster with QR code (listed at bottom on mobile)

 To volunteer for work in the parish you must first have a chat with our Parish Priest.

-Please contact Fr Jim, John or Catherine-they will be happy to assist.
+Please contact Fr Jim, John or Theresa-they will be happy to assist.

 The Diocesan Safeguarding Adviser may be contacted at: